rdeioris/CompushadyUnreal/Docs/Tutorials/PointCloud.md

 ## Step0: loading the data in a StructuredBuffer

-For this tutorial we are going to use the New York Union Station pointcloud that you can download (in gzipped XYZ format) from here: https://github.com/rdeioris/compushady-assets/raw/main/StationNY.txt.gz
+For this tutorial we are going to use the Denver Union Station (https://en.wikipedia.org/wiki/Denver_Union_Station) pointcloud by Trimble Inc. (https://www.trimble.com/en) that you can download (in gzipped XYZ format) from here: https://github.com/rdeioris/compushady-assets/raw/main/UnionStation.txt.gz

 ## Step1: rendering points